kamalu-chioma/kamalu-chioma/README.md

 </div>

-<h3 align="center">A passionate self-taught Data Scientist, Python Dev and Related🙃</h3>
+<h3 align="center">A passionate self-taught Data Scientist</h3>

 - 🌱 I’m currently learning **Cloud computing (AWS) and Machine Learning Engineering**

 - 👨‍💻 All of my projects are available at [https://kamalu-chioma.github.io/](https://kamalu-chioma.github.io/)

 - ⚡ Fun fact: **I do vector illustrations too**

+- 🙃 I like to play around with Python and JS.
+I'm not necessarily limited to DS related programming.